Asking the wrong question

 Into the bargain, I had a new mattress, I had learned how to sleep at a dining table, and I had the knowledge that my heart was in perfect health!
 Incidentally, I also bought an ergonomic kneeling chair although I gave up with that after a few weeks.
 In place of the old cheap Viking leatherette executive chair at about £45 (bought years and years earlier) I now have a newer decent quality mesh executive chair that cost about £250.

 Thank you Dr Indian Fella!
 I wish I had that URL, and in spite of trying, I have not been able to find it since.
 My GP does not know this.
-I have not been in the surgery since 2012, there has been no need, and I am now a very fit and healthy 60 something.
+I have not been in my GP surgery since 2012, there has been no need, and I am now a very fit and healthy 60 something.

 However, I have subsequently learnt from more than one source that the NHS is good at illness, disease, and bone injuries, but it’s not good with soft tissue injury.
 I tell you this in the hope that others with RSI like mine can now self diagnose too!